WJCI: History

-The station signed on as WEXI on September 1, 1965, originally at 103.1 FM, and licensed to nearby Roanoke.
+The station signed on as WHLT-FM on September 1, 1965, originally at 103.1 FM and serving as a simulcast of its AM sister station, WHLT (1300 AM).
+It changed its call sign to WHUZ on July 10, 1980.

 Ed Hughes was the owner/manager of WHUZ from 1979 to 1984, as it operated as a Top 40 station.
-The station was purchased by Price Communications in 1985, and renamed WIOE-FM "Commercial Free 103," targeting teen listeners in Fort Wayne.
+The station was purchased by Price Communications in 1985, and renamed WIOE "Commercial Free 103", targeting teen listeners in Fort Wayne.
 After nearly a year of commercial-free operation, the station eventually began running commercials.
 The station flipped to a simulcast with sister station WOWO in 1988, still on 103.1 and renamed WOWO-FM.
 Eventually, the frequency was changed to 102.9 FM and the station adopted the call letters WXKE, which had been used for many years on a rock/classic rock format at 103.9 FM.
-In February 2004, WXKE dropped its simulcast with sister WXTW and changed formats to Standards as "The River."
+In February 2004, WXKE dropped its simulcast with WXTW and changed formats to adult standards as "The River".

 WXKE was purchased, along with its sister stations by the Summit City Radio Group in July 2004.
-The standards "River" format drifted over to sister WGL 1250 AM and WXKE relaunched as Classic Hits "Mike-FM."
-In 2006, the station abandoned its Classic Hits format and flipped formats to a simulcast of sister WGL AM under the call sign WWGL.
-Within a few months, call letters were changed again to WGL-FM, with the city of license Huntington, Indiana.
+The standards "River" format drifted over to sister WGL and WXKE relaunched as classic hits "Mike-FM".
+In 2006, the station abandoned its classic hits format and flipped formats to a simulcast of WGL under the call sign WWGL.
+Within a few months, call letters were changed again to WGL-FM,.